kayaruj/kayaruj/README.md

 <hr>

 <p>
   Hello!
-I’m Kayo Araujo, born in 2008, and passionate about <b>Android development</b>.
+I’m Kayo Araujo, but you can also call me <em>Balah</em>.
+Born in 2008, and passionate about <b>Android development</b>.
   I’m currently studying <b>Kotlin</b> to start exploring the Android world and create useful and practical apps for everyday life.
   Although I have Type 1 diabetes, I lead a normal life with proper care.
   Alongside coding, I’m also diving into <b>English</b> studies, currently at a beginner level.
   My favorite programming language is <b>Crystal</b>, and I plan to specialize in backend development with it in the future.
   I also dabble in Node.js with <b>JavaScript</b> since it was my first programming language.
   Additionally, I create content on <b>YouTube</b> to share experiences, stories, and some programming tips.
   Feel free to reach out to me through my social media.
-Cheers! 🚀 <3
+Cheers! 🚀 &lt;3
 </p>

 ---